AdaCore/training_material/courses/fundamentals_of_ada/090_overloading.rst

 * Must not change syntax of calls

-   - Number of parameters must remain same
+   - Number of parameters must remain same (unary, binary...)

-      + Unary, Binary, etc ...

    - No default expressions allowed for operators

-      + Since number of parameters must remain the same

 * Infix calls use positional parameter associations